 Only a couple of hours after leaving Lobuche and I'm nearing Dzongla.
 Today's been a little strange because I haven't seen anyone else on the trail (I didn't see anyone else yesterday either, but I was hiking in a group of four).

 Things don't change when I arrive in Dzongla.

 The village appears empty and the first lodge I pass is closed for the season.
 The second is open, completely vacant, and reeks of cigarettes.
 The third looks nice and so I take a seat in the empty common area where I promptly fall asleep (I'm basically Goldilocks).

-Many of the lodges close during the off season, especially those located along the principle trekking routes up to Everest Base Camp or Gokyo.
+Many of the lodges close during the off-season, especially those located along the principal trekking routes up to Everest Base Camp or Gokyo.
 Dzongla is not a very popular stop and so when I wake up, I find myself still alone.

 I haven't put my things in a room yet (aka I'm not committed to this place) and so after a pizza lunch, I decide to explore the village a little more (because it would be nice to find some friends to go over the pass with tomorrow).

 Across the village (a matter of some fifty yards), I find another lodge where there's an Italian couple who have just come over Cho La and a Czech couple who are planning on heading over tomorrow (aka my new friends).
 I'm still worried about the success of my footwear on this pass as reaching it involved crossing a (supposedly) icy glacier.